 We observed the serving of the lunchtime meal.
 Patients were assisted to the dining room or had trays delivered to them as required.
-Staff were observed assisting patients with their meal appropriately and the registered nurses were overseeing the mealtime.
+Staff were observed assisting patients with their meal appropriately and a registered nurse was overseeing the mealtime.
 Patients able to communicate indicated that they enjoyed their meal.
 Staff demonstrated their knowledge of patients' likes and dislikes regarding food and drinks, how to modify fluids and how to care for patients during mealtimes.